 - Shared the interactive mock-up files and presented “Really bad site” redesigned with the 5 issues addressed 2 pts

-- Interactive mock-up has proper file organization.
+- Interactive prototype has proper file organization.
 2 pts

-- Posted interactive mock-up link (created by Prof. Jacques) to personal WordPress site 2 pts
+- Posted interactive prototypes links to personal E-portfolio site 2 pts

 - Initial Planning: Site Proposal